Protecting your family with Life Insurance

 Think about how much it would cost to pay someone else to take care of the many jobs they perform every day, from driving the kids around to keeping the house in order.

 A lump sum from a life insurance policy could help cover a whole host of expenses.

 Financial security becomes a priority at a life changing moment like this.
 If either partner were to die, the surviving partner would have to cope alone and may have to change their current circumstances to support the family.

 For example, the main income earner may have to stop or cut back on work to look after the children.
 Or someone who cares for the kids full time may have to get a job to keep up with the family’s outgoings.

 In either situation, having a life insurance payout to help fund childcare costs could make all the difference.

 Taking out a mortgage

-It’s not easy to contemplate, but if you were to die your loved ones would have to find the cash to pay for a funeral, on top of everything else they’d have to cope with.
-A life insurance payout would help them recoup some, or all of the money.
+It’s not easy to contemplate, but if you were to die, your loved ones would have to find the cash to pay for a funeral, on top of everything else they’d have to cope with.
+A life insurance payout could be a simple way to help with your funeral costs.

-It might be more affordable than you expect.
-The cost to you is determined one of two ways:
+Life insurance might be more affordable than you expect.
+The cost to you is determined by three factors:

 1. The premium you pay each month